 All lofts are designed as one piece of furniture with space for 2 mattresses.
 Remember to consult your roommate first and agree to loft.

-Option 1: Lowes Home Improvement provides pre-cut and sized materials which can be purchased the in Big Rapids location.
+Option 1: Lowes Home Improvement provides pre-cut and sized materials which can be purchased at the Big Rapids location.
 To order a kit, please contact Lowes at (231) 580-2000 or [email protected] at least 4 weeks prior to move in and specify which hall you are living in.
 Keep in mind only one of the two roommates will need to reserve their loft.

 Option 2: If you choose to build your own loft, please use our blueprints below.
 The university does not provide any of the lumber or other raw materials.
 Plans are for double beds only.
 Custom lofts must be pre-approved through the Office of Housing (more information under Loft Policy).